-A. Real Property Street address of each parcel of real property in which I had an Nature of interest interest at the return date/at any time since 30 June B. Sources of income 1 Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June Description of occupation Name and addr or description o applicable) ess of employer f office held (if Name under which partnership conducted (if applicable) 2 Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from a trust since 30 June Name and address of settlor Name and addre ess of trustee 3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received] C. Gifts Description of each gift I received at any time Since 30 June Name and address of donor D. Contributions to travel D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June Dates on which undertaken travel was Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken E. Interests and positions in corporations Name and address of each corporation in which I had an interest or held a position at the Nature of interest (if any) Description of position (if any) Description of principal objects (if any) of

-F. Were you a property developer or a close associate of a property developer on the return date?
-(Y/N)

-G. Positions in trade unions and professional or business associations

-Name of each trade union and each professional Description of position or business association in which I held any position (whether remunerated or not) at the return date/at any time since 30 June
+A. Real Property Street address of each parcel of real pro return date/at any time since 30 June perty in which I had a n interest at the Nature of interest B. Sources of income Sources of income I reasonably expect first day after the return date and ending Sources of income I received from an occurrence. on the following 30 J une od commencing on the Description of occupation Name and address of description of office Name under which partnership conducted (if applicable) 2 Sources of income I reasonably expect day after the return date and ending on t Sources of income I received from a trus he following 30 June st in the period comi mencing on the first Name and address of settlor Name and address of trustee 3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received] C. Gifts Description of each gift I received at any time since 30 June Name and address of donor D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June Dates on which trave el was undertaken Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken E. Interests and positions in corporations Name and address of each corporation in which I had an interest or held a position at the return date/at any time since 30 June Nature of interest (if any) Description of position (if any) Description of principal objects (if any) of corporation (except in case of listed company) E Ware you a property developer or a cl ose associate of a pr poety developer on the return date?
+(V/N) F. Were you a property developer or a cl use associate of a pro operty developer on ine return date?
+(1/N) G. Positions in trade unions and professional or business associations Name of each trade union and each professional or business Description of position association in which I held any position (whether remunerated or not) at the return date/at any time since 30 June H. Debts